TreasureProject/spellcaster-facets/README.md

 *IMPORTANT: Use Node version 18.x*
 1. Install [NodeJS](https://nodejs.org/en/download/package-manager/).
 You can also install/manage NodeJS via [nvm](https://nodejs.org/en/download/package-manager/#nvm), which helps with managing multiple repos with varying versions needed
 2. Install [Yarn](https://yarnpkg.com/getting-started/install), the package manager that is used to build and cache dependencies as well as the `solhint/spellcaster` solhint plugin nested locally
 3. (Optional) Install [act - Local GitHub Actions](https://github.com/nektos/act#installation), a local GitHub Action runner, to ensure code stability before PRing.
-This will save from PRs that get flagged with errors
+This will save from PRs that get flagged with errors.
+You will need to install [Docker](https://docs.docker.com/engine/install/) if you have not already

 ### Install dependencies
 ```sh